Nitrokey/nethsm/docs/system-design.md

 6. If a "stock" BIOS is used, it **must** allow for provisioning of private keys used as the root of trust for Trusted Boot.
 Most BIOSes allow for this, but it is generally a manual operation that Nitrokey will have to perform in BIOS setup for each device separately.
 7. If Coreboot is used in combination with "ME Cleaner" or similar, care must be taken by the team selecting the board and/or _Firmware_ to ensure that the system is still stable in such a configuration and all the above requirements are provided for.

 **Ext-FirmwareUpdate**: The current design allows for in-band updates of the _System Software_ only.
 Notably, this does _not_ include updates of CPU microcode as Muen has no support for this, instead choosing to delegate this to the _Firmware_.
-If in-band update of platform _Firmware_ is desired, apart from the additional software (`flashrom`) required in, and attack surface (ability to write to the system flash) exposed to, **S-Update**, the following additional requirements apply to use of a "stock" BIOS: The vendor must provide _Firmware_ images which Nitrokey can integrate into a _System Software_ image _and_ redistribute.
+If in-band update of platform _Firmware_ is desired, apart from the additional software (`flashrom`) required in, and attack surface (ability to write to the system flash) exposed to, **S-Platform**, the following additional requirements apply to use of a "stock" BIOS: The vendor must provide _Firmware_ images which Nitrokey can integrate into a _System Software_ image _and_ redistribute.
 Further, said images must be provided to Nitrokey via a secure channel, such as the [Linux Vendor Firmware Service][lvfs].

 [lvfs]: https://fwupd.org/